 Ride a Bike

 Renting a bike is another alternative to a bus tour.
 You can expect a bit of traffic on the first 15 miles, where private vehicles are allowed, but after that it gets significantly quieter, since road traffic is just made up of buses.
 If you don’t want to start at the beginning of the road, you can always put your bike on the park shuttle bus, hop off at the stop of your choice, then pedal back towards the entrance.
 Or, hop another shuttle when you’ve had enough.
-Contact Denali Outdoor Center for bike rentals and group tours.
+Rentals available near park entrance area.

 Want to get remote without being totally alone?
 Take a heli-hiking tour with Era Helicopters.
 You–along with a small group of fellow travelers—will be dropped off in the tour operator’s special hiking area, just outside the national park’s boundaries.
 Your guide will point out different flora and fauna, animal tracks, and more.